-- A copy of this protocol is posted at all public entrances to the school. - Signage has been posted throughout the school reminding staff and students of policies concerning physical distancing, use of face mask, and importance of hand washing. - Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases. - Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face mask, physical distancing and hand washing. - Online outlets instruct students, parents and teachers on how to contact the school in case of infection or exposure.
+- \circ $\;$ Importance or providing the school with up-to-date emergency contact information including multiple parent contact options $^\times$ - o Other: - A copy of this protocol is posted at all public entrances to the school. - Signage has been posted throughout the school reminding staff and students of policies concerning physical distancing, use of face masks, and importance of hand washing. - Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - ☐ The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases. - Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face masks, physical distancing and hand washing. - Online outlets instruct students, parents and teachers on how to contact the school in case of infection or exposure.